invadergir/juce-double-precision-poc/README.md

 Performance of each of the two scenarios was measured using my Profiler and multi-threaded logging (MTLogger) classes.
 3 runs of 10,000 samples each was averaged for the final result.

-I ensured all processing uses SAMPLE_TYPE, set 100% minimum processor state in Windows' Power Options, and used this profiler config:
+I ensured all processing uses SAMPLE_TYPE, set 100% minimum processor state in Windows' Power Options, and used this profiler configuration:

-* 2000 warmup cycles (where stat gathering is disabled)
+* 2000 warm-up cycles (where stat gathering is disabled)
 * 500 logs skipped (10x more than default of 50)

 ## Results